fbitti/web-repaq/README.md

 ```

 # Instructions
-This repo provides a Dockerfile which compiles repaq to wasm and even serves a simple website, with a sample FASTQ website.
+This repo provides a Dockerfile which compiles repaq to wasm and even serves a simple website, with a sample FASTQ file.

 The reason I chose to do it by docker is because the emscripten project already provides a working container at https://hub.docker.com/u/emscripten, which simplifies your life as you do not need to install emscripten from scratch.